 in a convenient, easy to reach place, usually under the dash, just

-your right leg and connecting the wires from the brake control to the
+your right leg and connecting the wires from the brake control to

-harness and then plugging the harness into the harness located under
+harness and then plugging the harness into the harness located

 On Nissan Titan trucks, with the tow package, the factory provided a plug under the dash to connect the brake controller.
 On the trucks I have done, it is a plug, located up in the dash, just above park brake, up under the dash.
 You must have the factory plug harness to plug in (I sell these, if you need one, hint, hint)